yangh567/level4-project/template/plan.md

 4.try to get the somatic mutation part of classification of the tumors done

 * **Week 5**
+1.looking for th method of organizing the tumor instance in data file
+2.read the article of how to use somatic mutation to train on data and classify tumors 3.try to do classification on the data using somatic mutation 4.try to get the somatic mutation part of classification of the tumors done

 * **Week 6**
 * **Week 7**
 * **Week 8**